ReDI-School/nrw-html-and-css/lesson20/index.md

 - the CSS universal Selector
 - and others

 We have covered those selectors during our [introduction CSS lecture](https://redi-school.github.io/nrw-html-and-css-2021-spring/lesson8/#3-css-selectors-i).
 Apart from that, we have also covered the CSS Descendant Selector which belongs to the group of Combinator Selector during another one of our [CSS lectures](https://redi-school.github.io/nrw-html-and-css-2021-spring/lesson9/#1-css-descendant-selector).
-The main goal of lesson 20 is to cover the rest of the CSS Selectors, so that the we learn more possibilities to style our websites.
+The main goal of this lesson is to cover the rest of the CSS Selectors, so that the we learn more possibilities to style our websites.

-2. CSS Combinator Selectors
-3. CSS Pseudo Classes
-4. CSS Pseudo Elements
-5. CSS Attribute Selectors

 # 2. CSS Combinator Selectors